secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 [Snowflake data share] (https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) enables sharing of snowflake database tables from one account and also allow to access to data shared from external accounts.
 This involves creating an outbound share of a database in their account and grant access to the snowflake table that needs to be shared to an external account using either web interface/SQL.

 #### Snowflake Data Share using SQL.
-Below are steps followed for working on outbound/inbound shares via snowflake data share using SQL.
+Below are the steps followed for working on outbound/inbound shares via snowflake data share using SQL.

 ##### Outbound share using SQL.
 For example database named `prod` with a schema named `share` and a table named `gitlab_user_outbound`is shared with consumer account `azitest`.
 Run below SQL's